marcewp15/marcewp15/README.md

 👩‍💻  I am a software developer from Bogotá, Colombia.

-🌱  I am currently learning web development and looking for my first job in this field.
+🌱  I am currently learning web development and Salesforce.

+🔭 I’m currently working like DevBootcamp trainee of Salesforce at Jalasoft.

 💗 I am passionate about design, technology, crochet and macramé.